 Summary

 Scientific article on veterinary radiographic projections and contrast media.
-Explains positioning techniques, routine and oblique projections, positive and negative contrast agents, and their importance in diagnostic imaging for domestic animals.
+Positioning techniques, routine and oblique projections, positive and negative contrast agents, and their importance in diagnostic imaging for domestic animals are explained.

 What You Will Learn